scamberos/Spike/README.md

 Remarks follows,

-- Spanish content keynote, still graph and charts speak by themselves.
+- Spanish content keynote (PDF file), still graph and charts speak by themselves.

 - Code outputs a file for graph visualization on TensorBoard.

-- There are English comments on code for better understanding.
+- Comments on code are in English for better understanding.